 Spatial and Temporal Variability of Primary and Secondary Production in the Salish Sea from a Coupled Model (SalishSeaCast with SMELT)

-Team: Susan Allen, UBC, Elise Olson (post-doc)
+Team: Dr. Susan Allen, UBC, Dr. Elise Olson (post-doc)

-Under the NSERC Network of Centres of Excellence MEOPAR (Marine Environment Observation, Prediction And Response) Susan Allen and her group have configured a coupled bio-physics model for the Salish Sea called SalishSeaCast.
+Under the NSERC Network of Centres of Excellence MEOPAR (Marine Environment Observation, Prediction And Response) Susan Allen and her team have configured a coupled bio-physics model for the Salish Sea called SalishSeaCast.
 The model is run daily with high resolution winds and other meteorological forcing, river forcing from over 150 rivers, and temperature, salinity and sea surface at the open boundaries.
 The physical model is coupled to SMELT (Salishsea Ecosystem Model of Lower Trophic dynamics).
 The biological model reproduces the expected seasonal cycles in growth, the vertical distribution of phytoplankton, the large spatial gradients between the Strait of Georgia and Juan de Fuca Strait.

 A previous, one-dimensional model for the southern Strait of Georgia has been used to accurately forecast the spring bloom, and determine the interannual variability in phytoplankton and carbon cycles in the Strait.
-Under this project they will investigate the physical factors (wind, freshwater flux, clouds, mixing regions, turbid regions) leading to spatial and temporal variations in primary and secondary productivity.
+Under this project they propose to investigate the physical factors (wind, freshwater flux, clouds, mixing regions, turbid regions) leading to spatial and temporal variations in primary and secondary productivity.
 This understanding will then allow us to suggest how the productivity of the Strait has changed and how it may change in the future.